The Structural Model of Resilience Based on Role Overload and Job Stress with the Mediation of Difficulty in Emotion Regulation

 Authors

-Hossein Rostami Police Cognitive and Behavioral Sciences Research Center, Deputy of Health, Relief, and Treatment, Police Command, Tehran, Iran | Naja Institute of Police Sciences and Social Studies, Tehran, Iran
+Hossein Rostami Research Center for Cognitive & Behavioral Sciences in Police, Directorate of Health, Rescue & Treatment, Police Headquarter, Tehran, Iran | FARAJA Institute of Law Enforcement Sciences and Social Studies, Tehran, Iran

-Rasoul Karimi * M.A., Department of Psychology and Education of Exceptional Children, Allameh Tabataba'i University, Tehran, Iran.
-Karimirasool9427@gmail.com
+Rasoul Karimi * M.A., Department of Psychology and Education of Exceptional Children, Allameh Tabataba'i University, Tehran, Iran Karimirasool9427@gmail.com

 Keywords: